SURGE-NeuroTech-Club/BrainHack-Fall-2025/README.md

+# The SURGE BrainHACK Fall 2025 Has Concluded!

+## 🏆 Congratulations to the Winners!
+You can each teams submissions `submissions/` folder.

+**🎉 A huge shoutout to all participants!
+Every project showcased incredible creativity and problem-solving skills.
+We hope to see you at the next SURGE BrainHACK!**

 # 🧠 Welcome to the Fall 2025 SURGE BrainHACK!

 Welcome to the **SURGE BrainHACK 2025**, where you'll get hands-on experience developing Brain-Computer Interfaces (BCIs) and analyzing neural data.
 Over the course of this weekend, you'll work in teams to prototype applications using EEG data.